boyter/scc/README.md

 ### Output Formats

 By default `scc` will output to the console.
-However you can produce output in other formats if you require.
+However, you can produce output in other formats if you require.

 The different options are `tabular, wide, json, csv, csv-stream, cloc-yaml, html, html-table, sql, sql-insert, openmetrics`.